misoproject/dataset/README.md

 * Insert - ?

 I think we're going to need to figure out a good way to subscribe to these.
 I started by just having dataset.column(3).change(callback), but that makes way less sense for "delete" for example.

-## Pagination:

-Do we want to add any pagination support?
-This complicates math function computation that require the entire dataset.

 ## File formats:

-### XML

-We don't particularly feel the need to support XML at the moment.
-Any arguments against this?

 ### GeoJSON

 Need to sort out how to best support geo data in this lib.

+# Resolved:

 ### Time Series

-Need to sort out of anything specific needs to happen to support time series
-* A column could be of dataset type
-* anything else?

 ## Transforms

+Transforms will modify underlying data.
+We'll add a flag that will let you clone the column with new values?
+Also not going to re-run transforms on insert.
+Too complicated if depends on rest of dataset.

-Should transforms be stored on a column and then applied to newly inserted data?
+<del>Should transforms be stored on a column and then applied to newly inserted data?
 I (irene) say yes, with an optional flag that prevents that for happening on a set call.

 ## Constraints on Column insert
-Having the ability to specify constraint functions on a column - is that necessary? are we going to have people use the dataset as a writable object as much as a readable object?
+Having the ability to specify constraint functions on a column - is that necessary? are we going to have people use the dataset as a writable object as much as a readable object?</del>

+Too complicated for first release.
+We'll think about this as we go along.

+<del>Need to sort out of anything specific needs to happen to support time series
+* A column could be of dataset type
+* anything else?</del>

+## Pagination:

+No pagination support in release 1.0.
+<del>Do we want to add any pagination support?
+This complicates math function computation that require the entire dataset.</del>

+## File formats:

+### XML
+No XML Support in release 1.0.
+<de>We don't particularly feel the need to support XML at the moment. </del>

 ## Query

-Should people be able to `query` the dataset?
-I feel like they should probably have a way of finding all rows that match a certain filter right?
-How about:

-    // basically, for each row, see if it passes this function. dataset.query(function(row) {
-      // check if a specific row matches a certain requirement.
-If it does, return true, otherwise return false })

-This makes me realize we probably need to have the `row` actually be some kind of object as well, otherwise, how do you reference a particular column of a row?
-What do you think?
+Going with the following model:

+dataset.columns().filter("onlyNumbers", function(column) {
+  return column.isNumber();
+})

+dataset.rows().filter("thisDecade", function(row) {
+  return (row('year') > 2000);
+})